Capital One Financial Corporation (COF) Shares Rise Despite Market Challenges

 COF’s Market Performance

-COF’s stock has seen a 13.51% increase for the week, with a -0.07% drop in the past month and a -11.04% fall in the past quarter.
-The volatility ratio for the week is 3.84%, and the volatility levels for the past 30 days are at 3.31% for Capital One Financial Corporation The simple moving average for the last 20 days is 8.40% for COF stock, with a simple moving average of -1.78% for the last 200 days.
+COF’s stock has seen a 12.34% increase for the week, with a 6.05% rise in the past month and a -5.91% fall in the past quarter.
+The volatility ratio for the week is 3.94%, and the volatility levels for the past 30 days are at 3.57% for Capital One Financial Corporation The simple moving average for the last 20 days is 11.22% for COF stock, with a simple moving average of 1.26% for the last 200 days.

-Volatility was left at 3.31%, however, over the last 30 days, the volatility rate increased by 3.84%, as shares surge +2.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.44% lower at present.
+Volatility was left at 3.57%, however, over the last 30 days, the volatility rate increased by 3.94%, as shares surge +7.60% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.48% upper at present.

 Insider Trading